-NORMAL COURSE LOAD
+COURSE LOAD

-A normal course load is 12 to 18 semester hours for the fall and spring semesters and two to five semester hours for the winter session.
-The permission of the Academic Dean must be obtained prior to registering for 19 or more semester hours.
+A normal course load is 12 to 18 credit hours for the fall and spring semesters and two to four credit hours for the winter session.
+The permission of the Academic Dean must be obtained prior to registering for 19 or more credit hours either for the fall or the spring.

-Master's students who take fewer than 12 semester hours of academic work in a regular semester are classified as part-time students.
+Master's students who take fewer than 12 credit hours of academic work in the fall or sping semester are classified as part-time students.

-D.Min. students who take six semester hours of academic work in a calendar year are classified as full-time students.
+D.Min. students who take six credit hours of academic work in a calendar year are classified as full-time students.
+D.Min. students are also considered full-time while making progress in the doctoral project phase.